-The Committee recognizes the critical role of child care providers in supporting the economy and workforce, and directs the Administrator to allow qualified nonprofit child care providers access to all SBA loan programs that for-profit child care providers may utilize.
+The Committee recognizes the critical role of child care providers in supporting the economy and workforce, and directs the Administrator to allow qualified nonprofit child care providers greater access to SBA loan products, including the 7 (a) and 504 programs.
 A qualified nonprofit provider must be in compliance with state licensing requirements, operate as a 501(c)3 organization, primarily engage in providing child care for children from birth through school age including preschool or prekindergarten or care for school-age children outside of school hours or schedule, and comply with background checks for each employee and regular volunteer.